 Collaborations

-APGRD, Oxford/ Institut für Theaterwissenschaft FU Berlin Partnership
+Institut für Theaterwissenschaft FU Berlin Partnership

 The APGRD has been granted funds under the Oxford-Berlin Research Partnership scheme (OXIBER) to collaborate with the Institut für Theaterwissenschaft at the Freie Universität Berlin.
 Sixteen researchers from Oxford and Berlin, including doctoral and early career researchers, will participate in two workshops this year (2022) in Oxford and Berlin respectively to begin work on a research project entitled 'Shaping antiquity through the archive: construction, reconstruction, composition'.
-The central question to be explored will be what does a history of theatre and performance look like when it attends to the specificities (in terms of production, distribution, and curation) of different media?
+The central question to be explored will be 'what does a history of theatre and performance look like when it attends to the specificities (in terms of production, distribution, and curation) of different media?'

-Histoire des Arts et des Répresentations
+Histoire des Arts et des Répresentations / CHORUS

 Dance Scholarship Oxford (DANSOX)